-A major attraction of travelling to other countries is that people are differcent to what we are accustomed to at home.
-A few hours in an aeroplane carries us to places where an incomprehensible language is spoken, exotic food is eaten and almost everything else is different to what we are accustomed to.
+A major attraction of travelling to other countries is that people are different to what we are used to at home.
+A few hours in an aeroplane carries us to places where an incomprehensible language is spoken, exotic food is eaten and almost everything else is different from what we are accustomed to.
 This is most certainly true for people travelling from Australia to Vietnam.
 The organised chaos of Hanoian traffic, the colourful markets and the narrow streets in the Old Quarter—everything is different.
 If everything is different, then it can be assumed that people also manage organisations in a different way and as such also manage people differently.

 The economy of Vietnam is transitioning from a centrally planned to a free market system and has moved from a situation of crisis after the war against the Americans to a vibrant, fast-growing nation.
 The main question for this research is to provide a description of contemporary Human Resource Management in Hanoi, within the context of their transitioning economy.

 This project is part of a research expedition to Hanoi, undertaken by the Graduate School of Management of La Trobe University, with assistance from Hanoi University.
 Data was gathered through site visits to seven local businesses and government organisations and through five confidential interviews with managers of local businesses.